SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 alias btphier='btp get accounts/global-account --show-hierarchy'
 ```

-> This time we won't bother putting this into your `$HOME/.bashrc`, but in a real environment you would definitely want to saev your alias definitions somewhere.
+> This time we won't bother putting this into your `$HOME/.bashrc`, but in a real environment you would definitely want to save your alias definitions somewhere.

 👉 Try this alias out: